Sandra-Milanovic/OpenStreetMapWidget/README.md

 Hopefully this project might just be able to bring a change in the way people explain the location of places to eachother.
-No more confusing references to other potentially unknown places: instead, a plan hyperlink to a map providing turn by turn voice directions can be sent with just 3 simple clicks.
+No more confusing references to other potentially unknown places: instead, a plain hyperlink to a map providing turn by turn voice directions can be sent with just 3 simple clicks.

 This project was possible thanks to [OpenStreetMap](http://openstreetmap.org),